martinconnarty/Product-Knowledge-Documents/README.md

 **version description:**
 - Any particular details or changes that were introduced to the version

-**dependencies:**
+**SBOM**
-  - A list of IDs of other products that this depends on
+- A link to the Software Bill of Materials for this software or appliance

 **known_domains:**
   - Domains that this is know to communicate to, in order to confirm legitimate traffic